Well back hair is perhaps more common than you might think

 A Harvard University study looked into the question of how common is back hair and found that 25% of men had upper back hair and 26% had lower back hair.
 Of course, many of those questioned that fell into one of these categories also had both upper and lower back hair.

-It is not clear if the study questioned a whole range of ages or whether they were students.
+It is not clear if the study questioned a whole range of ages or whether they were all young students.
 Back hair tends to start growing in the 30s and beyond so if these were students the number with back hair across the entire population is no doubt higher.
 All those surveyed were white males too so the incident of back hair in others may well be different.

 Why do men get back hair?